rafguerra/CommudePH/README.md

 2. Clone the project inside the htdocs folder go to command prompt or terminal "type git clone https://github.com/rafguerra/CommudePH.git"

-3.Import the sql file in phpmyAdmin/mySQL found in the project folder named "todolist.sql"
+3.Import the sql file in phpmyAdmin/mySQL found in the project folder named "commudedb.sql"

 4.Go to http://localhost/CommudePH/ on your web browser.